Kitware/candela/app/resonantlab/README.md

 ```

 This will configure, provision, and launch a virtual machine, which will set up
-Girder, the example datasets, and Resonant Laboratory itself, and forward
+Girder, the example datasets, and Resonant Lab itself, and forward
-Resonant Laboratory to port 8080 on your local machine.
+Resonant Lab to port 8080 on your local machine.
 Then you can use
-Resonant Laboratory by visiting http://localhost:8080.
+Resonant Lab by visiting http://localhost:8080.

 If port 8080 is being used for another purpose on your local machine already,
 you can use the `RESLAB_HOST_PORT` environment variable to set a different one: